ZCHAnalytics/Azure_web_app_deployment/README.md

 ## 5. Configure a CI/CD Pipeline

 In the previous steps, the workflows were managed by individual commands.
+The workflows can be automated with a CI/CD pipeline with either GitHub Actions or Azure Pipelines.
+This way Azure environment can be automatically updated with the latest changes by committing and pushing changes to GitHub.

-I now automate these workflows with a CI/CD pipeline.
+I now automate these workflows with a CI/CD pipeline in GitHub.
 I test it by pushing the commit to the Github Repo to see if the pipeline re-runs, incorporating changes to the source code and infrastructure code.
 The result should be a new website called 'Ticket Master' with an associated Azure storage.

 ### 5.1.
 Setup pipeline in Github